TerryV8/click-count/docs/replication.md

 ```

 The kubelet is now restarting every few seconds, as it waits in a crashloop for kubeadm to tell it what to do.
 Disabling SELinux by running setenforce 0 is required in order to allow containers to access the host filesystem, which is required by pod networks for example.
-You have to do this until kubelet can handle SELinux better.
+You must do this until kubelet can handle SELinux better.

 ### Now, let's configure the bridge network